hahow/common-chart/README.md

 ### `common.deployment`

-The `common.deployment` template accepts a list of four values:
+The `common.deployment` template accepts a list of five values:

 - `$top`, the top context
 - `$deployment`, a dictionary of values used in the deployment template
 - `$autoscaling`, a dictionary of values used in the hpa template
+- `$serviceAccount`, a dictionary of values used in the service account template
 - [optional] the template name of the overrides

 It defines a basic `Deployment` with the following settings: